frussif/frupre/README.md

 # Frupre Pro Ultimate - Configuration Options

+Settings are automatically saved whenever an option is changed.

 | Option | Default | Description |
 | :--- | :--- | :--- |
 | **Plugin** | `On` | Global toggle for the entire plugin. |